How to Get Married at San Francisco City Hall

 What does a typical City Hall wedding look like?

-On the day of your civil ceremony appointment, you will first check in 10 minutes prior to your ceremony time at the County Clerk’s Office (Room 168).
+On the day of your civil ceremony appointment, you will first check in at least 10 minutes prior to your ceremony time at the County Clerk’s Office (Room 168).
 Don’t forget to bring your ID’s!
 You’ll fill out some paperwork, and they will give you a ticker tape number.
 Then you’ll head out to the hallway to wait and watch for when that number pops up on the digital sign.

 What about for the marriage license?
 They said only 2 people are allowed in the room.